Christina Larner: Early life and education

 Christina Larner was born in London, the daughter of Helen Margaret Wallace and John MacDonald Ross, senior civil servant, who both went to university.
 After attending South Hampstead High School for Girls (London), she matriculated and graduated with first class honours in Modern History in 1957 at the University of Edinburgh.
 She was awarded a PhD at the University of Edinburgh for her thesis 'Continental Influences on Scottish Demonology, 1560–1700’ in 1962.

 Academical career

 After graduating from the University of Edinburgh, Larner moved to the University of Glasgow as a part-time assistant in the Department of Politics and Sociology in 1966.
 In 1972, she was appointed Lecturer in Sociology and was subsequently Senior Lecturer.
 She was awarded a titular professorship at the University of Glasgow in the same year as she died.

-Private life
+Personal life

 In 1960, she married John Patrick Larner, a historian of Renaissance Italy.
 They had two sons, Patrick and Gavin.